 According to Statistics Austria the pension top-up is already included in the pension variable in SILC.
-Nevertheless, it was modelled to secure that no respondent has forgotten to state amount of pension top-up in the interview.
+Nevertheless, it was modelled but not included in dispy.

-2.3.6 Child Bonus for Pensioners ("Kinderzuschuss PV": pch00\s)
+2.3.6 Child Bonus for Pensioners ("Kinderzuschuss PV": pch00_s)

 Child bonuses for pensioners are a financial aid for the fulfillment of maintenance obligations.
 The benefit depends on granting a pension and is due to each child of the pensioner.